HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 Assessment is a dialogue of observation and interpretation

 Assessment is the continuous attribution of meaning and interpretation.
-It is not an end product but a structuring process to interpret the learning.
-Assessment in Reggio Emilia occurs at the systemic level to ensure the quality of the interactions with parents and the community and at the individual student level to monitor and develop the educational activity.
+It is not an end product, but a structuring process to facilitate interpretation of the learning.
+Assessment in Reggio Emilia occurs at both the systemic levelto ensure the quality of interactions with parents and the community and at the individual student level to monitor and develop educational activities.
 Assessment plots the learning path and considers tasks, skills, processes, abilities and plans.
 The assessment practices can map an individual’s progress in the learning journey on many levels to identify and elaborate on:

 Knowledge